Mary Akor: PR and Boston Marathon

-Banned Substance Case
+Banned substance case

 In the last month of 2012, at the Gobernador Marathon in Mexicali, Mexico, her drug test result showed use of Clenbuterol, a substance banned by the United States Anti-Doping Agency.
 She would later claim the drug came from her asthma medication or the beef in Mexico.
 She also claimed that her inability to hire an expensive lawyer kept her from getting cleared (while other athletes were getting away with use of the same substance).

 The positive test prompted a back-and-forth case that lasted nearly a year.
 In November 2013, she accepted a two-year ban.
 Her results from December 6, 2012, to November 5, 2013, were all changed to disqualifications.

 She was involved in an award-ceremony brouhaha in 2018 after the finish of the Lagos Marathon in Nigeria.
 She had run the marathon before (in 2016) and finished ninth, winning $4,000.
 By 2018, the organizers were seeking to grow the race and achieve IAAF Gold Medal status for their race, so they set aside large prize purses for the top finishers and prizes for the top Nigerian runners as well.

 Almenesh Herpha took first place in 2:38:23.
 Akor was several places back, but finished ahead of all the other Nigerian women.
 She thought she had won the top prize for Nigerians, but another woman was announced at the prize ceremony.
 Undaunted, Akor took to the stage and attempted to claim the prize check.
 Security attempted to remove her from the stage while officials reminded her that she was ineligible to compete as top Nigerian because she had committed to run for the United States.
 In the chaos, the crowd demanded she receive her winnings.
 Instead of throwing her out, the officials relented by allowing her to stay on the stage and hold the prize check.
 However, they refused to award her winnings and disqualified her in the official results.